Poem-1 Dust of Snow, 10th-Eng

 Ans.
 The crow shook the hemlock tree

-*3. Where do you think was the poet then?*
+*3. Where do you think the poet was then?*

 Ans.
-The poet was under a hemlock tree
+Under a hemlock tree

 Ans.
 He was very sad